eficode-academy/jcasc-katas/configuring-ssh/README.md

 In this exercise, we will use several files and folders to configure Jenkins:

-* `secret/admin.txt` text file for the admin password.
 * `casc-config/jenkins.yaml` file for JCasC configuration of Jenkins.
 * `docker-compose.yml` file for controlling our Jenkins docker instance.